SAREES

 Towards our People:

-> Women empowerment & economic growth in our rural communities
+Women empowerment, gender equality & economic growth in our communities

 > Fair trade with our weavers & garment makers